When was this photo taken?

 Can I use ChronoVerify through an API?

 Yes.
 A single call to the verify endpoint returns the same verdict you see in the browser, including capture time, device, C2PA status, metadata checks, pixel forensics, and a file fingerprint.
-Request API access.
+See the API docs.

 The integrity layer of file hash and signature is cryptographic and reproducible.
-The verdict layer is probabilistic and always labeled as triage, not courtroom proof and not a sole basis for any automated decision.
-ChronoVerify was built by a 25-year intelligence analyst and military veteran.
+The verdict layer is probabilistic and labeled as triage.
+ChronoVerify was built by a veteran intelligence analyst.